-As part of efforts to strengthen bank examination in the country, the Central Bank of Nigeria has been advised to set up an academy for bank examiners.
+As part of efforts to strengthen bank examination in the country, the Central Bank of

 The academy would be for the training and retraining of CBN workers and other bank inspectorate emploees.